Career Definition for a Health Care Administrative Assistant

 Economic Outlook and Career Projections

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) expects jobs for health care administrative assistants to increase by 36% - more than twice the average growth rate for all other occupations - for the 2012-2022 period.
+The U.S. Bureau of Labor Statistics (BLS) expects jobs for medical secretaries to increase by 22% from 2016 to 2026 - a much faster than average rate.
 Job growth is expected to be strongest in smaller settings, such as physicians' and dentists' offices, rather than hospitals.
-Additionally, the BLS reported that the median annual wage for health care administrative assistants was $31,350 in 2012.
+The BLS also reported that the median annual wage for medical secretaries was $34,610 in 2017.

 Alternative Career Options